-\subparagraph{Results for the Pizza\&Chili corpus.} Across most settings in the Pizza\&Chili corpus, the dynamic RR-index was the fastest or competitive with the fastest dynamic index on update operations, reaching about $\approx 77\times$ speedup over the dynamic r-index on \Dataset{coreutils} at $m' = 1000$ when insertions and deletions are considered together.
+\subparagraph{Results for the Pizza\&Chili corpus.} Across most settings in the Pizza\&Chili corpus, the dynamic RR-index was either the fastest dynamic index or competitive with the fastest one for update operations, reaching a speedup of $\approx 77\times$ over the dynamic r-index on \Dataset{coreutils} at $m' = 1000$ when insertions and deletions are considered together.
 For locate queries, the dynamic RR-index was usually the fastest among the dynamic indexes, although there were a few exceptions.
 Compared with the static r-index, it was within $2.5\times$ for long patterns, but up to about $8.6\times$ slower for short patterns on \Dataset{world leaders}.
 Its working space scaled with $\delta$, from $19$~MiB ($\delta \approx 1.6 \times 10^4$, \Dataset{einstein.de.txt}) to $886$~MiB ($\delta \approx 1.4 \times 10^6$, \Dataset{para}); construction finished within $7$ minutes on every Pizza\&Chili string.

-\subparagraph{Summary.} The experiments show that the dynamic RR-index (i) scales with $\delta$ in memory, (ii) outperforms the other dynamic compressed indexes on both updates and locate in most settings, and (iii) matches the (static) r-index on locate for short and long patterns on large datasets.
+\subparagraph{Summary.} The experiments show that the dynamic RR-index (i) scales with $\delta$ in memory, (ii) outperforms the other dynamic compressed indexes for both updates and locate queries in most settings, and (iii) is competitive with the (static) r-index for short and long patterns on large datasets.